C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 * **Scrapmetal Processing** skill — NPC station base yield is 50%, with 2% added per skill level (55% at level 5).
 * **Sales tax** — 7.5% base, reduced by 11% per level of Accounting, floored at 3.37%.
 * **Broker fee** — 3% base, reduced by 0.3% per level of Broker Relations, with further reductions from faction and corporation standing at the chosen trade hub.
-Can be overridden manually with a user-entered percentage (minimum 0.5%) that replaces the character-derived fee; minimum effective fee is always 100 ISK or 0.5%, whichever is greater.
+Can be overridden with a user-entered percentage (minimum 0.5%) applied to the buy side, sell side, or both independently — useful when buy orders are placed in an Upwell structure and minerals are sold at an NPC station, or vice versa.
+When the buy side is overridden, a minimum effective fee of 100 ISK per item is enforced (Upwell market behaviour).
 * **Reprocessing tax** — 5% of adjusted output value, reduced to zero once effective corporation standing reaches 6.67.
 Connections (positive standing) or Diplomacy (negative standing) improve effective standing.
 * **Relist brokerage** — optional; accounts for order-modification fees based on Advanced Broker Relations level and the number of expected order updates.
 * **portionSize** — items are reprocessed in whole batches; the tool uses the correct batch size per item type.